+No. of No. of School

-Type of School No. of Students No. of School Nurses impairment with intellectual disability Students 1101505
+Type of School Students Nurses

+impairment with intellectual disability

 Special schools may appoint clerical staff on the following scale for the calculation of the amount of Administration Grant or the Revised Administration Grant as appropriate payable to it7: